 with the opportunity to present their research.

-designed the first general-purpose electronic digital computer
+one of the first general-purpose electronic digital computers.

 Conference Chair: Dr. Charles Tappert, Professor Computer Science

 - 9:00-9:05 Welcome by Dr. Jonathan Hill, Dean, Seidenberg School of CSIS